LATEST ON LARRY: Larger, Stronger 'But Not Close Enough' For Concern Here

 As for Labor Day, Cioffi said, "look for partly sunny skies with reasonable humidity and highs in the upper 70s and lower 80s.

-Larry, the 12th named and third major storm of the 2021 Atlantic Ocean hurricane season.
-Currently at Category 3, it could reach Category 4 strength by exceeding 140mph winds by Labor Day.
+Larry, the 12th named and third major storm of the 2021 Atlantic Ocean hurricane season, is currently at Category 3 but could reach Category 4 strength, exceeding 140 mph winds, by Labor Day.

 However, Cioffi said a "warm and more humid push of air...ahead of an approaching cold front" will all but guarantee that it "isn’t an issue here in the Eastern US as it recurves northward" and continues spinning up the Atlantic Ocean.